 Additionally, Title VII requires employers to accommodate any religious practices of an employee, unless doing so creates “undue hardship” on the employer.
 This includes things such as flexible scheduling and taking days off to observe religious holidays.
 Under Title VII, employers are also expected to enforce policies that prevent other employees within the company from taking part in religious discrimination in the workplace.

-Employees are protected from religious discrimination in the workplace on the state level too.
-The Florida Civil Rights Act of 1992 explicitly prohibits discrimination against employees on the basis of religion, as well as other statuses, such as race, color, sex, and age.
+Employees are protected from religious discrimination in the workplace at the state level too.
+The Florida Civil Rights Act of 1992 explicitly prohibits discrimination against employees on the basis of religion, as well as other protected categories, such as race, color, sex, handicap, and age.

 If you believe you’ve been unfairly harassed and targeted due to your religious beliefs and/or faith, you can file a religious discrimination claim against your employer.
-This occurs in two main steps:
+This occurs in three main steps:

-Any claims against workplace discrimination take meticulous care for maximum compensation, but religious discrimination claims in particular require experience, education, and dedication in order for success.
-Fortunately, the law offices of Florin Gray Bouzas Owens have the know-how in discrimination claims to take the stress off your shoulders, and put money in your pockets.
+Any claims alleging workplace discrimination require meticulous care for maximum compensation, but religious discrimination claims in particular require experience, education, and dedication in order to achieve success.
+Fortunately, the law offices of Florin Gray Bouzas Owens, LLC have the know-how in discrimination claims to take the stress off your shoulders and maximize your recovery.
 Protecting the rights of employees is our forte, and representing the worker (and not the corporation) is our passion.

 Contact us today for a free consultation – if we choose to start the litigation process, you won’t pay a penny unless you win.